Sunday 8:00-10:15 PM, during the Illustrator’s Café

-FIRST IMPRESSIONS is a conference session in which images from illustrators are projected onto a screen so a panel of publishing professionals can comment on them “cold,” sharing the thoughts and reactions they might have in response to an illustrator’s samples arriving unsolicited on their desks at work.
-It’s the illustrator’s equivalent to the First Pages event for writers.
-We combine the two into one general session because we believe strongly that the comments given to an illustrator about mood, setting and character are of interest to writers as well.
-At the very least, writers gain insight into the responsibilities of the illustrator in carrying the story visually.
+This is a conference session in which images from illustrators are projected onto a screen so a publishing professional can comment on them “cold,” sharing the thoughts and reactions he or she might have in response to an illustrator’s samples arriving unsolicited on their desk at work.
+It’s the illustrator’s equivalent to the First Pages event for writers, with comments about mood, setting and character.

 Who may submit to First Impressions?